Genealogie Bos

 Bigamist Theodoor Theeuwissen in Brussels

-Theodoor Theeuwissen was born in Breda in The Netherlands on July 10, 1821, around 23:00.
+Theodorus (“Theodoor”) Theeuwissen was born in Breda, The Netherlands, on July 10, 1821, around 23:00.
 His parents were Johannes Frederik Theeuwissen (1797-1857), shopkeeper in Breda, and his wife Adriana Joanna de Vet (1799-1854).
 Other siblings were Hendrika, Johanna, Johannes, Wilhelmina and Cornelis Goverdinus Teeuwissen.

 In 1846 in Brussels in Belgium Theodoor Theeuwissen married a woman named Delphine Haijims.
 He fathered 4 children with her before he left.